SondreBolland/festival_playlist_generator/README.md

 # Festival Playlist Generator
-Prepare for a festival or concert(s) by listening to songs the artist is likely to play.
-This application creates playlists based on artists' recent setlists.
+Get ready for your next festival or concert by listening to the songs your favorite artists are most likely to perform.
+This app helps you create Spotify playlists based on their most recent setlists.

-Generate Spotify playlists for upcoming festivals based on actual setlists from [setlist.fm](https://www.setlist.fm) using the [Spotify Web API](https://developer.spotify.com/).
-You can create a single combined playlist or one playlist per artist, using either their most frequently played songs or all unique songs played recently.
+Using actual data from [setlist.fm](https://www.setlist.fm) and the [Spotify Web API](https://developer.spotify.com/), you can generate playlists in two ways: either a single combined playlist or one per artist.
+Choose to include the most frequently played songs or all unique songs from their latest shows.

 ---